CodeYourFuture/immersive-go-course/cli-files/README.md

 # CLI & Files

-Become familiar with go and the toolchain by building a JSON-file reading CLI tool: `get-data ".flowers[0].name" garden.json`
+In this project you're going to get familiar with the [Go programming language][go] by rebuilding two very common tools that programmers and computer administrators use all the time: [cat][cat] and [ls][ls].

 Timebox: 4 days